 - Shock Absorption; and

 This is for a couple of reasons.
 Firstly, it is for compatibility with your snowboard.
-The best flex for a beginner snowboard is medium-soft and it is a good idea to match your snowboard flex with your binding flex.
+The best flex for a beginner snowboard is soft or medium-soft and it is a good idea to match your snowboard flex with your binding flex.

 It’s important for a beginner binding to be comfortable.
 No one wants to come off the mountain with sorer feet than they have to.